LeMentore/Online-Shop/README.md

-Online shop on react feat redux
+Online shop on react feat redux with test api